 Creighton University is committed to promoting and encouraging a healthy and safe environment for students, faculty, and staff.
 In continuing this commitment, Creighton piloted a new wellness benefit for employees called "The Creighton Cardiovascular Risk Reduction Program" from August 2008 to September 2009.
 The purpose of this pilot program was to establish a care management healthcare service via a cooperative relationship between Creighton's Departments of Pharmacy Practice, Medicine (Division of Cardiology), and Human Resources.
 The primary objective was to provide a progressive and unique patient-centered care management and wellness program to promote healthy lifestyle behaviors.
 This program would strive to improve personal health and quality of life, prevent cardiovascular disease, and contain costs associated with the disease.

-The newest Creighton Risk Reduction Program is starting in April 2011 and will focus on Diabetes.
-The Diabetes Mellitus Risk Reduction Program (DMRRP) will enroll 15 Creighton employees who have the diagnosis of diabetes.
+The newest Creighton Risk Reduction Program started in April 2011 and focuses on Diabetes.
+The Diabetes Mellitus Risk Reduction Program (DMRRP) enrolls 15 Creighton employees who have the diagnosis of diabetes.
 As with the CVRRP, this program is free of charge to eligible employees.

 For more information about these programs and how to become a participant, please read the FAQ's, or contact the Clinical Director, Tom Lenz, Pharm.D., at email@example.com or 402-280-3144, or the Ambulatist, Nicole White, Pharm.D., at firstname.lastname@example.org or 402-280-2797.